Kleene Theorem for Higher-Dimensional Automata: Kleene plus

 \section{Kleene plus}

-Let $X$ be an iHDA with $\Lang(X)$ separated.
+Suppose $X$ is an iHDA such that $\Lang(X)$ is separated.
 We construct an HDA $X^+$ such that $\Lang(X^+)=\Lang(X)^+$.
-We wish to identify accept cells with start cells having the same events, but identifying them all would produce too many accepting paths.
-For every accept cell $y$ we thus add a copy for every start cell compatible with $y$, and an extra one to replace the original one---and likewise for start cells.
-Then we must ensure that the iHDA constructed is proper.
-The following lemma guarantees that we can construct the cylinder below.
+We wish to identify accept cells with start cells that have the same events.
+But identifying all of them would produce too many accepting paths.
+For every accept cell $y$ we thus add a copy for every start cell compatible with $y$, and an extra one to replace the original one -- and likewise for start cells.
+We must then ensure that the iHDA constructed is proper.
+The following fact ensures that we can construct the cylinder below.